 - This topic covers the tools developers use to facilitate their work, such as cross browser testing tools.

 - Server-side website programming

-- Even if you are concentrating on client-side web development, it is still useful to know about how servers and server-side code features work.
-This topic provides a general introduction to how the server-side works, and detailed tutorials detailing how to build up a server-side app using two popular frameworks — Django (Python) and Express (node.js).
+- Even if you are concentrating on client-side web development, it is still useful to know how servers and server-side code features work.
+This topic provides a general introduction to how the server-side works, and detailed tutorials showing how to build up a server-side app using two popular frameworks — Django (Python) and Express (node.js).

 Getting our code examples

 The code examples you'll encounter in the Learning Area are all available on GitHub.
 If you want to copy them all to your computer, the easiest way is to:

 - Install Git on your machine.
 This is the underlying version control system software that GitHub works on top of.

 - Once you've signed up, log in to github.com with your username and password.

 - Open your computer's command prompt (Windows) or terminal (Linux, macOS)

 - To copy the learning area repo to a folder called learning-area in the current location your command prompt/terminal is pointing to, use the following command: